anissa218/MEDFAIR_UKBB/README.md

 Due to data use agreements, the UKBB retinal images cannot be shared.
 For those with access, we use R eye images from Datafield 21015.
 The code could be easily adapted for other retinal imaging or medical imaging datasets.

 ### Data Preprocessing
-See `mynotebooks/UKBB Preprocessing.ipynb` for information on preprocessing of relevant sensitive atrtibutes, splitting into train/val/test sets, and pickling images.
+See `mynotebooks/UKBB Preprocessing.ipynb` for information on preprocessing of relevant sensitive attributes, splitting into train/val/test sets, and pickling images.

 After preprocessing, specify the paths of the metadata and pickle files in `configs/datasets.json`.